-The Ryde 2025 Community Strategic Plan was prepared in 2013, to provide direction and long-term planning for the economic, social and environmental growth for Ryde.
-The aims of the Plan are to:
+The Ryde 2025 Community Strategic Plan was prepared in 2013, to provide direction and longterm planning for the economic, social and environmental growth for Ryde.
+The aims of the plan are to:

-- Protect and enhance natural and built environments; - Address social inclusion and community needs; - Plan for well designed and welcoming neighbourhoods; - Stimulate economic growth and local job opportunities; and - Provide sustainable infrastructure and development.
+- Protect and enhance natural and built environments - Address social inclusion and community needs - Plan for well designed and welcoming neighbourhoods - Stimulate economic growth and local job opportunities - Provide sustainable infrastructure and development

-Goal two of the Plan is to provide a City of Connections with "Our community has the option to safely and conveniently drive, park, cycle or walk around their city."
+The second goal of the plan is to provide a 'city of connections' so 'our community has the option to safely and conveniently drive, park, cycle or walk around their city.'